polgarp/polgarp.github.io/_posts/9am26/Strategy.md

 - Accessibility: Accessibility is an essential aspect of product design and UX strategy.
 It's important to design products that are accessible to users with disabilities and meet accessibility standards.
 - Continuous growth: Product design and UX strategy are continually evolving, so it's essential to stay up-to-date with industry trends, best practices, and emerging technologies.
 Continuous learning and professional development are crucial for design leaders and their teams.

 A question with UX strategy is the relation to the overall product or even company strategy.
-This usually depends on the organizational setup for it to be executable.
+This usually depends on the organizational setup, what's the flow of insights, direction, and where results are channeled in.
 For most product design teams working from the product organization, their strategy should be part of the product strategy, closely aligned with product engineering's and product management's strategy.

 Product strategy focuses on defining the overall direction and goals for the product.
 It includes identifying the target audience, defining the product's unique value proposition, and creating a roadmap that outlines the product's development priorities.
-Product strategy is typically owned by product managers and involves collaboration with other stakeholders such as engineering, marketing, and sales.
+Product strategy is typically owned by product managers and involves collaboration with other stakeholders such as marketing, or sales.

-Product design strategy, on the other hand, is focused on the specific design elements of the product.
-It includes defining the design problem, conducting user research, creating user personas, developing a design language, creating user flows and wireframes, and testing and iterating on designs.
-Product design strategy is owned by the design team and involves collaboration with cross-functional teams such as product management, engineering, and marketing.

 Also some misalignment - UX team might be asked for a UX strategy, but the user's experience is affected by many things, most beyond the impact of the UX team, so the team will focus they have impact on, what the product's UI and interaction would be.
 That's why I like the term "product design" better.
 It's still a bit broad (engineering choices affect the product a lot, this contribute to product design afterall).